-Rachel O’Grady joins panel at New Life, Old Buildings – Future Heritage, Limerick
+OGU Director Dr Rachel O’Grady joins Irish Architecture Foundation panel at New Life, Old Buildings – Future Heritage, Limerick

-We are delighted to share that Dr Rachel O’Grady, co-director of OGU Architects and lecturer at Queen’s University Belfast, has been invited to speak as a panellist at New Life, Old Buildings in Limerick this September.
+We are delighted to share that Dr Rachel O’Grady, co-director of OGU Architects and lecturer in architecture at Queen’s University Belfast, will be a panellist at New Life, Old Buildings in Limerick this September.

-Now in its third year, New Life, Old Buildings has established itself as a leading national conversation about the future of built heritage in Ireland, strengthening networks of practitioners, policymakers and communities committed to quality conservation and reuse.
+Now in its third year, New Life, Old Buildings continues to strengthen networks of practitioners and communities committed to quality conservation, adaptive reuse and placemaking across Ireland.

 📅 Rachel will join the panel discussions in Limerick on 18 September 2025.